jayeshhiray1/Wipro_Assingmnet/README.md

 # WIPRO TASK :
-Diaplay list of "About Canada" items.
+Diaplay list of "About Canada" items using Android Kotlin.

 1. UI rendering of images and text displayed.